RongxinZhang/interactive-device/lab1/write_up.md

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

-I will change `delay(1000);` which lowers or increases the time in between the voltage changes.
+Change the delay function `delay();` which lowers or increases the time in between the voltage updates.

 **c.
 What circuit element would you want to add to protect the board and external LED?**

-You can add resistors to protect the LED or board which limits the amount of current that go through a particular point.
+You can add resistors to protect the LED or board as it limits the amount of current that can go through a particular point.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

 When the delay is `15 milliseconds`, it is difficult to figure out whether the light is still blinking.
-However, I know for sure the lighti blinking based on my code, which specifies that the light is blinking.
+However, I know for sure the light is blinking based on my code, which specifies adjustments to the voltage.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**